 Anticipated closing costs

-There are certain typical fees associated with closing the sale of a house.
-These costs are often split between the buyer and seller, as directed in the sales contract.
+There are certain ordinary expenses associated with closing the sale of a house.
+These expenses are commonly split between the buyer and seller, as instructed in the sales contract.
 Many are conventional, but there are nuances to each, so you'll want a real estate expert in Rhode Island to help lead you through your deal.

 • Points (optional)